Ahmedeladly2010/alx-low_level_programming/README.md

-this is my read me file this is my first time learning c language - low level programming
+ this is readme file for the project 0x05-pointers_arrays_strings